Speakers

 The fate of Jewish chemists during the Nazi era

-National Socialist policy in the years 1933 to 1945 had a significant impact on the development of chemistry in Germany.
+The National Socialist policy in the years 1933 to 1945 significantly influenced the development of chemistry in Germany.
 Jewish chemists were dismissed, and only some of them managed to escape abroad.
 In addition to presenting some of their fates, the impact on chemical research is discussed.

 Target group: Historically interested people, German Young Chemists Network, students from grade 11, teachers and school community - Duration: 45-60 minutes